 - Pay attention to signs on unfamiliar roadways and in construction zones to avoid any confusion that may put you into the path of a truck traveling in the opposing direction.

-If you were injured in an accident, a truck accident lawyer can help you understand the legal process and compensation that may be available to you.
+If you were injured in an accident, a head on truck accident lawyer can help you understand the legal process and compensation that may be available to you.